esperco/front-end-challenge/README.md

 * Because we may re-use this challenge with other engineering candidates, please don't fork this repo off Github or otherwise make your solution easily discoverable.
-You may submit your solution via zip file or link to a private repo.
+You may submit your solution via zip file, patch, link to a private repo, or whatever else makes sense to you.

 Getting Started